-Lets take a look at the difference between accumulating and distributing ETFs together with the advantages and disadvantages of each.
-Deciding which one you should pick will depend on your own preference but it is very likely that the tax situation in your country will have a high impact in the decision making process.
+Let’s take a look at the difference between accumulating and distributing ETFs together with the advantages and disadvantages of each.
+Deciding which one you should pick will depend on your own preference but it is very likely that the tax situation in your country will have a high impact on the decision-making process.
 Let’s understand why!

-This is the 5 year return chart of an ETF that tracks the same MSCI World index.
-The only difference is that this is an distributing ETF.
-The total 5 year return on the share price was around 50%.
+This is the 5-year return chart of an ETF that tracks the same MSCI World index.
+The only difference is that this is a distributing ETF.
+The total 5-year return on the share price was around 50%.

 As you can see the reinvested dividends are clearly noticeable in the returns over time.
 Of course, if you take the return of the distributing ETF including dividends, you would have gained roughly the same amount. (but in my case I would have paid taxes!)